alfatigo/Clouseres-Scopes/README.md

 # Clouseres-Scopes
-this is a preacrtice using closueres and scopes - JS
+this is a practice about closueres and scopes - JS